keptn/tutorials/site/tutorials/snippets/quality-gates/setupQualityGate.md

   keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.11.3
   ```

-1. To verify the deployment in *production*, open a browser and navigate to `http://carts.sockshop-production.YOUR.DOMAIN`.
+1. To verify the deployment in *production* (it may take a couple of minutes), open a browser and navigate to the carts service in your production environment.
 As a result, you see `Version: v3`.

 1. Besides, you can verify the deployments in your Kubernetes cluster using the following commands:
   ```